-Willène Pilate was born in Sarcelles in 1981.
+Willène Pilate is a French contemporary artist, born in 1981 in Sarcelles.

 Find Willène Pilate on the networks.